adsrmk/vitepress-latest/docs/en/guide/wp_users.md

 # Wordpress Users

-The Users section provides a centralized hub to manage administrative and team access for your WordPress application.
+The Users section manages administrative and team access for your WordPress site.

 <div class="tip custom-block" style="padding-top: 8px">
 WordPress users are different from collaborative users.
 They can only access your WordPress site through the back-end and do not have access to the cloud panel.